MyElectricSheep/electron-workshop/README.md

 const ipc = electron.ipcRenderer
 ```

 When we load a file, the main process is sending our renderer process a message with the contents over the `file-opened` channel.
-(This channel name is completely arbitrary and could very well be `sandwich`.)
+(This channel name is completely arbitrary and could very well be `chicken`.)
 Let's set up a listener.

 ```js
 ipc.on('file-opened', (event, file, content) => {